Exploring EIC Grants for your UK SME? Start here.

 EIC Accelerator

-The final EIC grant competition is Accelerator, which offers up to €2.5 million (£2.1 million) to help SMEs and individuals intending to launch a qualifying business to commercialise late-stage innovations.
+The final competition is EIC Accelerator, which offers up to €2.5 million (£2.1 million) to help SMEs and individuals intending to launch a qualifying business to commercialise late-stage innovations.

 In TRL terms, the Accelerator programme looks to evolve a TRL 6 innovation to TRL 8, where it is ready for market.
 Accelerator grants cover up to 70% of your eligible project costs.